k3jph/corona/_posts/2015-04-13-maryland-lottery-proceeds-dont-pay-for-education.md

 Finally, a paltry $20 million will pay for new school construction in Baltimore.
 Not operating costs.
 Not teachers.
 And not supplies.
 Construction.
 Money that goes to wealthy and education professionals, not into education itself.
 Not that Baltimore doesn't need school construction.
 But so does the rest of the state.

 That's not on the priority list, even after we underwrite major league sports for another $20 million.

+[^tense]: I am no longer sure what verb tense this is.
+[^treadmill]: I was really bored on the treadmill.
+[^gone]: It seems it is no longer printed there.